aalhour/C-Sharp-Algorithms/README.md

     ```

 #### Graphs:
- * [Depth-First Search](Algorithms/Graphs/DepthFirstSearch.cs).
-Implements the DFS algorithm in two ways: Iterative and Recursive.
+ * **[Depth-First Searcher](Algorithms/Graphs/DepthFirstSearcher.cs).** Implements the DFS algorithm in two ways: Iterative and Recursive.
 Provides multiple functions for traversing graphs: PrintAll(), VisitAll(Action\<T\> forEachFunc), FindFirstMatch(Predicate\<T\> match).
 The VisitAll() applies a function to every graph nodes.
 The FindFirstMatch() function takes searches the graph for a predicate match.
- * [Breadth-First Search](Algorithms/Graphs/BreadthFirstSearch.cs).
-Implements the DFS algorithm in an iterative fashion.
+ * **[Breadth-First Searcher](Algorithms/Graphs/BreadthFirstSearcher.cs).** Implements the DFS algorithm in an iterative fashion.
 Provides multiple functions for traversing graphs: PrintAll(), VisitAll(Action\<T\> forEachFunc), FindFirstMatch(Predicate\<T\> match).
 The VisitAll() applies a function to every graph nodes.
 The FindFirstMatch() function takes searches the graph for a predicate match.
+ * **[Breadth First Paths](Algorithms/Graphs/BreadthFirstPaths.cs).** A class that takes a Graph instance upon object-instantiation as a parameter, and then applies BFS to the graph.
+Meanwhile applying BFS to the graph, it extracts information about shortest-paths and connectivity.
+It provides the capability to find shortest-paths from single-sources and multiple-sources.
+Also, to check for reachable and unreachable nodes from the specified source-node(s).

 #### Numeric:
  * [Catalan Numbers](Algorithms/Numeric/CatalanNumbers.cs).
 A class that calculates the catalan numbers.
 A dynamic-programming solution.